sugarlabs/sugar-docs/src/web-activity.md

 ### Create the activity from the template

-On *packaged sugar* and *sugar-build*, after you have built the development environment, clone the [Sugarizer repository](https://github.com/llaske/Sugarizer).
+On *packaged sugar*, after you have built the development environment, clone the [Sugarizer repository](https://github.com/llaske/Sugarizer).
 Install volo through npm.